calvinfeng/study-guide/doc/architectures.md

   and message broker.)

 ### Task Queue
-When a user decides to share out an Instagram photo to Twitter or Facebok, or when we need to notify one of the Real-time subscribers of a new photo posted, they push that task into Gearman, a task queue system originally written at Danga.
+When a user decides to share out an Instagram photo to Twitter or Facebok, or when Instagram needs to notify one of the Real-time subscribers of a new photo posted, Instagram pushes that task into Gearman, a task queue system originally written at Danga.
 Doing it asynchronously through the task queue means that media uploads can finish quickly, while the heavy lifting can run in the background.
-They have about 200 workers all written in Python, consuming the task queue at any given time.
+Instgram has about 200 workers all written in Python, consuming the task queue at any given time.

 ## CinchCast